sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ## EZGui (Android)

-ezgui can be downloaded from the Google Play store, https://play.google.com/store/apps/details?id=com.ezio.multiwii&hl=en_GB.
+ezgui can be downloaded from the [Google Play store](https://play.google.com/store/apps/details?id=com.ezio.multiwii&hl=en_GB).
 There is a free version and a (very reasonably priced) paid-for version with additional functionality.
 The application is not open source.

 ## mwp (Linux)

-mwp can be downloaded from <https://github.com/stronnag/mwptools>.
+mwp can be downloaded from [Github](<https://github.com/stronnag/mwptools>).
 It is available only as a source distribution and it is necessary to compile and install the application.
 Build instructions and dependencies are provided for Ubuntu and Fedora.
-Arch Linux users can install mwp from the AUR (Arch User Repository) https://aur.archlinux.org/packages/mwptools-git/.
+Arch Linux users can install mwp from the AUR ([Arch User Repository](https://aur.archlinux.org/packages/mwptools-git/)).

-In addition to mission planning and logger, mwp also supports the replay of blackbox logs against a geospatial background (requires blackbox-tools <https://github.com/cleanflight/blackbox-tools>) and includes numerous poorly documented scripts for mission and blackbox analysis.
+In addition to mission planning and logger, mwp also supports the replay of blackbox logs against a geospatial background (requires [blackbox-tools](https://github.com/cleanflight/blackbox-tools) and includes numerous poorly documented scripts for mission and blackbox analysis.

 ## Potential solutions for other platforms